Guilt, Grief, Trauma,

 What to do?

-Crying, hugging, and reaching out to others have helped me -
+Crying, hugging, reaching out to others, plus taking action?

 Try the Solutions.
 Won’t it feel good to accomplish something?